 - “Structures” deposits, withdrawals or purchase of monetary instruments below a certain amount to avoid reporting or recordkeeping requirements.

-- Unusual concern with Drachmae Exchange’s compliance with government reporting requirements and Drachmae Exchange’s AML/CFT policies.Certain Funds Transfer Activities
+- Unusual concern with Drachmae Market’s compliance with government reporting requirements and Drachmae Market’s AML/CFT policies.Certain Funds Transfer Activities

 - Wire transfers to/from financial secrecy havens or high-risk geographic location without an apparent business reason.